alvarogomes/backend-challenges/README.md

 # Backend-challenges

-ant to test your knowledge using real jobs challenges?
+Do you want to test your knowledge using real jobs challenges?
 Here is a public list of open-source challenges from jobs around the world.

 | | Company | Stack | Test | TIPO